RayP11/Jarvis_Assistant/README.md

 # Why make Jarvis?
 Utilizing libraries to make an AI assistant that's tailored to my own experience has boosted my productivity in work, school, and life.

+#How to use
+Instructions on how to implement on personal desktop coming soon